-In casual American English, "The overcast sky made the day feel gloomy and dark" sounds like "dhee OH-ver-kast SKAHY MAYD dhuh DAY FEEL GLOO-mee and DARK".
-Several things happen here, and the headline one is the Unreleased Stops: the final stop consonant closes without a puff of air.
+Americans pronounce "The overcast sky made the day feel gloomy and dark" as "dhee OH-ver-kast SKAHY MAYD dhuh DAY FEEL GLOO-mee and DARK" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Unreleased Stops — the final stop consonant closes without a puff of air.
+You'll hear it on made and again on dark — a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.